shannonlabumn/shannonlabumn.github.io/currentmembers.md

 </figure>

-Nicole is a Ph.D. student and is currently co-advised by [Dr. Eric Watkins](https://horticulture.umn.edu/people/faculty/ericwatkins) in [Turfgrass Breeding and Genetics](https://turf.umn.edu/) and Dr. Laura Shannon in Potato Breeding and Genetics.
+Nicole is a Ph.D. student and is currently co-advised by <a href="https://horticulture.umn.edu/people/faculty/ericwatkins"> Dr. Eric Watkins </a> in <a href="https://turf.umn.edu/"> Turfgrass Breeding and Genetics </a> and Dr. Laura Shannon in Potato Breeding and Genetics.
 She earned a B.S. in Biochemistry with a minor in Environmental Science at University of Wisconsin- Madison.
 She then earned her M.S. in Applied Plant Science studying soybean genomic variation.
 She is currently researching how to improve fine fescue cool season grass species as a low-input turfgrass, specifically for rhizome production and tillering.</p>
 <br/>

 ### Heather Tuttle